wleng2001/BML-Bluetooth_Module_Library_for_HC06/README.md

 `#include <SoftwareSerial.h>`
 and create object:
 `SoftwareSerial softS(RXPin, TXPin);`
-where *RXPin* and *TXPin* are pins which are used to connect bt module.
+Where *RXPin* and *TXPin* are pins which are used to connect bt module.
 Next you can create the library object.

 `BML bml(softS);`

 ## Available methods
 `void waitTime(unsigned int time)`
 Set default value for *time* in other methods.